avinash84319/NetworkReadyPython/readme.md

 Note ! :- Currently this supports only linux environment ( windows support coming soon )

-Note ! :- Use virtual machines as much as possible if you dont know the code biegn executed by the server for safety . ( server can run code recieved from other users if ipaddress and ports are known)
+Note ! :- Use virtual machines as much as possible if you dont know the code bieng executed by the server for safety . ( server can run code recieved from other users if ipaddress and ports are known)

-## Config.json

-- redis :- information for redis server
-- user_workspace :- where user project directory is present
-- serve_workspcae :- where server creates required files when running code
-- compiler_workspace :- where compiler creates and stores important code files for it to run

 ## Redis server ( install anywhere )